art discussion: balance and artistic context

-nowadays, i feel like something is missing with art and character design. moreso, i feel that
+nowadays, i feel like something is missing with art and character design. i feel that

 the lack of artistic context drains the true meaning of art and self-expression- especially